-Course Prerequisites: Asset Valuation Theory.
-Previous exposure to Excel, to financial statement analysis, and to basic finance courses (e.g., Corporate Finance, Investments, Fixed Income Analytics, Derivatives, Asset Valuation Theory) will make the course easier.
+Course Prerequisites: Asset Valuation Theory (AVT).
+Also, the course will be simpler if the student has previous exposure to Excel and to financial statement analysis.
 Nonetheless, the first lecture will be used to introduce the basics of Excel, including Excel's basic financial functions.
-Additionally, as the professor will spend a few minutes at the beginning of many lectures reviewing the relevant financial concepts to be modeled that day, prior knowledge is unnecessary, though extremely helpful.
+Additionally, the professor will spend a few minutes at the beginning of many lectures reviewing the relevant financial concepts to be modeled that day.
+However, a student who has NOT completed AVT will not find these brief reviews sufficient.
+Thus, AVT is a definite pre-requisite.

-Course Material: Primary Textbook:
+Course Material: Primary Textbooks:

-Simon Benninga, "Financial Modeling", 3rd Ed., 2008, Massachusetts Institute of Technology, ISBN: 978-0-262-02628-4
+(1) Simon Benninga, "Financial Modeling", 4th Ed., 2014, Massachusetts Institute of Technology, ISBN-13: 860-1401358411; ISBN-10: 0262027283